ebifoto/ebifoto.github.io/pipeline-web-react.md

 # Building Pipeline (yaml) of a .Net Core Web Application with React

 The following code is the yaml file of a building pipeline for a .Net core web application with React as front-end.

-### Triger the build pipeline
+## Triger the build pipeline

 Pipeline is triggered for all branches.

 ```yaml
 trigger:
   branches:
     include:
     - '*'
 ```

-### Define pool
+## Define pool

 The pool keyword specifies which pool to use for a job of the pipeline.
 A pool specification also holds information about the job's strategy for running.
 You can specify a pool at the pipeline, stage, or job level.
 The pool specified at the lowest level of the hierarchy is used to run the job.

-##### Syntax:
+### Syntax

 ```yaml
 pool: